*This post has been updated to reflect the current statistics for medical practitioners as per the Medical Board of Australia June 2022.

 The College of Intensive Care Medicine is the body responsible for intensive care medicine specialist training and education in Australia and New Zealand.
-The College offers a minimum six year training program, in both general and paediatric intensive care, with a number of assessments, culminating in Fellowship of the College of Intensive Care Medicine (FCICM).
+The College offers a minimum six-year training program, in both general and paediatric intensive care, with a number of assessments, culminating in the Fellowship of the College of Intensive Care Medicine (FCICM).
 The College has over 1000 Fellows throughout the world.

 The College of Intensive Care Medicine was established in 2008 and formally took over the responsibility for training and certification of intensive care specialists from the Joint Faculty of Intensive Care Medicine (RACP & ANZCA) on 1st January 2010.